cchaudhari295/Postman-Crisp-Patient-Information/README.md

 ## Automated Execution with GitHub Actions

 For continuous integration, GitHub Actions is configured to automatically run tests on each push and pull request to the main branch.
+- To view the report, follow these steps:
+1. Go to the Actions tab.
+2. Select the link for the latest workflow run.
+3. In the Artifacts section, click on Postman Test Report to download the report to your system.
+4. Open the downloaded HTML report to review the test results.